SpikeHD/Dorion/README.md

 > You can find portable builds in the [releases](https://github.com/SpikeHD/dorion/releases/latest/) page.
 You can also [build](#building) Dorion yourself!

 > [!NOTE]
-> ***MacOS Users***: If opening Dorion gives you "Dorion.app is damaged and cannot be opened", MacOS is lying to you and you may just need to run `sudo xattr -rd com.apple.quarantine /Applications/Dorion.app`.
+> ***MacOS Users***: If opening Dorion gives you "Dorion.app cannot be opened because it is from an unidentified developer", you may just need to run `sudo xattr -rd com.apple.quarantine /Applications/Dorion.app`.
 Alternatively, you can open the **Privacy & Security** settings pane and scroll down to the **Security** section to remove the quarantine.
 >
 > ***Windows Users***: Defender may think Dorion is a virus.
 This just happens sometimes, and if SmartScreen blocks it from running, click "More Info" and "Run Anyways".
 Feel free to scan Dorion with [Virustotal](https://www.virustotal.com/gui/home/upload)!